Search-based Testing of Simulink Models with Requirements Tables: Introduction

 \section{Introduction}

 \emph{Search-based software testing} (SBST) automatically generates test cases searching for violations of software requirements~\cite{harman2001search}.
 SBST is widely used in many domains, such as real-time, concurrent, distributed, embedded, safety-critical, and cyber-physical systems (CPS)~\cite{5210118,stocco2023model,liu2019effective,9869302,jahangirova2021quality,arrieta2016test}.
 SBST is also applied within \simulink~\cite{Simulink}, a widely used tool to design software~\cite{elberzhager2013analysis,DBLP:journals/sosym/LiebelMTLH18} used in many industries, such as medical, avionics, and automotive~\cite{dajsuren2013simulink,boll2021characteristics}.
 Developing SBST techniques for Simulink models is a significant and widely recognized software engineering problem~\cite{Aristeo,menghi2019generating,kapinski2016simulation} of interest to both academia and industry.
-However, the existing SBST techniques for Simulink models (e.g.,~\cite{Aristeo,menghi2019generating}) mostly consider requirements expressed in a logical format hampering a wider adoption of these techniques in practice.
+However, the existing SBST techniques for Simulink models (e.g.,~\cite{Aristeo,menghi2019generating}) mostly consider requirements expressed in a temporal logical format hampering a wider adoption of these techniques in practice.
+Indeed, temporal logical specifications are difficult to write even for expert logicians (e.g.,~\cite{Greeman_2025,dokhanchi2015metric,autili2007graphical,rozier2016specification,maoz2018software,menghi2019specification,dwyer1999patterns}).

-Recent work~\cite{Hecate2024} proposed an SBST technique that considers Test Sequence and Test Assessment blocks from \SLTest~\cite{SimulinkTest} to generate failure-revealing test cases.
+Recent work proposed an SBST technique that considers Test Sequence and Test Assessment blocks from \SLTest~\cite{SimulinkTest} to generate failure-revealing test cases~\cite{Hecate2024}.
 The solution was evaluated considering 18 Simulink models from different domains and industries.
-Recent work~\cite{10.1145/3611643.3613894} also assessed the effectiveness of this technique by developing a cruise controller model powered by an industrial simulator.
+It also assessed the effectiveness of this technique by developing a cruise controller model powered by an industrial simulator~\cite{10.1145/3611643.3613894}.
 Despite its advantages, this technique requires engineers to translate requirements into Simulink Test Assessment blocks.
 Proposing solutions that \emph{directly consider software requirements} to generate failure-revealing test cases would make SBST more accessible and save development time.
 It will also prevent engineers from designing erroneous Test Assessment blocks for the software requirements.